 On a lesser note, people with ADHD may also struggle with:

 These co-existing conditions will not be used as a means of diagnosing ADHD.
-However, they can certainly make life more complicated for those already struggling with ADHD.
+However, they can certainly make life more complicated for those who already struggle with ADHD.

 Diagnosis Complications